marlonfsantos/apiFetch/README.md

-Exemplo de uso do fetch do javaScript para consumir api de CEP
+Exemplo de uso do fetch do javaScript para consumir a api viacep.com.br